 American Samoa is a group of 5 islands and 2 atolls in the South Pacific Ocean.
 It is an unincorporated and unorganized territory of the United States, and its residents are U.S. nationals who may become naturalized U.S. citizens.
-American Samoa has a landmass of 199 square kilometers, with a population of 54,194 (CIA, 2017).
+American Samoa has a landmass of 224 square kilometers, with a July 2018 estimated population of 50,826 (CIA, 2019).

 American Samoa has one hospital, the LBJ Tropical Medical Center, a 128-bed general acute-care hospital, and five primary health centers.
 The American Samoa Department of Health is responsible for public health, communicable disease control, and local health dispensaries.